openstack/kuryr-kubernetes/doc/source/specs/rocky/npwg_spec_support.rst

 Pods.
 There is no standard approach among those CNI plugins.

-Therefore, the Networking Plumbing Working Group [#]_ drafted a spec (the NPWG spec) trying to standardize the the way of attaching Pods to multiple networks.
+Therefore, the Networking Plumbing Working Group [#]_ drafted a spec (the NPWG spec) trying to standardize the way of attaching Pods to multiple networks.

 Proposed Change
 ---------------